Did you know that there are over 50,000 established roofing companies in the USA alone?

 Their platform has incredible targeting capabilities and data to work with.

-Ads can be very affordable when configured correctly and it can passively bring you roofing leads.
+Ads can be very affordable when configured correctly and it can passively bring you commercial roofing leads or residential.

 Visit https://www.facebook.com/business/products/ads to begin.

 You will need a Facebook account first before you able to use the platform, so sign up if you haven’t already.

 For those have an account, click the “Create an Ad” button.